TestProjects-Sigma/music_indexer/README.md

 - **Large Collections**: Use fast indexing mode for initial setup, then re-index with full metadata when needed
 - **Large Playlists**: Auto-selection handles hundreds of entries efficiently, but very large playlists (1000+ entries) may take a few seconds
 - **Network Storage**: Local storage performs better than network-attached storage for bulk operations
+- **Regular Backups**: 🆕 Create backups regularly - they're much faster than re-indexing large collections
+- **Incremental Indexing**: 🆕 Subsequent indexing runs are much faster as they only process new/changed files

+### Data Protection

+- **Backup Before Major Changes**: Always create a backup before upgrading, changing settings, or moving files
+- **Verify Backups**: Use the "Verify Backup Integrity" feature to ensure your backups are valid
+- **Multiple Backup Locations**: Store backups in different locations (local, cloud, external drive) for maximum protection
+- **Test Restores**: Periodically test restore operations to ensure your backup strategy works

 ### Logs